thehappycheese/windows_pen_tablet_rust/readme.md

 2. `winit_and_octotab` (Does not work)
    - attempts to use the [`octotablet`](https://github.com/Fuzzyzilla/octotablet) crate to access pen events, but in a much more abstracted and idiomatic way. `winit` provides a much easier mechanisim to create a window.
-   - `octotablet` only provides access via the [`RealTimeStylus` api](https://learn.microsoft.com/en-us/windows/win32/tablet/realtimestylus-reference) which is documented as "Legacy User Interaction Features - ...
+   - `octotablet` currently only provides access via the [`RealTimeStylus` api](https://learn.microsoft.com/en-us/windows/win32/tablet/realtimestylus-reference) which is documented as "Legacy User Interaction Features - ...
 Windows 7 and Earlier".
+However the author has indicated that they are [open to a PR](https://github.com/Fuzzyzilla/octotablet/issues/6#issuecomment-2046173357) to include wintab support.
 3. `wintab_test` (Works!
 Hooray?)
    - uses the wintab interface maintained by Wacom, using `bindgen` and `libloading`
    - `clang` must be installed and the `LIBCLANG_PATH` environment variable must